amruthkumarn/log_analysis_agentic_ai/WORKFLOW.md

 # Log Analysis Workflow

-This document explains the separated workflow for loading logs and running AI-powered analysis.
+This document explains the separated workflow for loading logs and running AI-powered analysis with flexible output directory configuration.

 ## Overview